ansible/eda-server-operator/docs/user-guide/database-configuration.md

 When using a hostPath backed PVC and some other storage classes like longhorn storage, the postgres data directory needs to be accessible by the user in the postgres pod (UID 26).

-To initialize this directory with the correct permissions, add `data.postgres_data_volume_init: true` to EDA instance.
+To initialize this directory with the correct permissions, add `database.postgres_data_volume_init: true` to EDA instance.

 ```yaml
 spec: